juliegoz/juliegoz-site/docs/index.md

       text: "This original and innovative production features six auteur directors, a stellar ensemble of actors, and a complement of Flying V’s finest designers, teaming together to tell twelve distinct stories set in the same motel room over the course of a year."
       image_url: "assets/images/news_carousel/crystal.jpg"
     -
-      title: "CAT IN THE HAT AT ADVENTURE THEATRE"
-      date: "June - August, 2019"
-      text: "From the moment his tall, red-and-white-striped hat appears around the door, Sally and her brother know that the cat in the hat is the funniest, most mischievous cat they have ever met.
-With the trickiest of tricks and craziest of ideas, he is certainly fun to play with.
-But what will mom find when she gets home?"
-      image_url: "assets/images/news_carousel/Louis-E_-Davis-as-The-Cat-Caroline-Wolfs.jpg"
 ---